Timerise/Data-science-collection/README.md

 # Kickstarter project

   Kickstarter modeling project using binary logitistic regression, random forest,nerual networks , and ada boosting.
 Always updating with better coding methods or different ways to look at the problem.
+  Data set was from kaggle.com , a copy of it is in the zip file Kickstarterpj1EG=Copy

 ###______________________________________________